 In this talk, we’d like to,

-- Introduce the concept of an “executable documentation” platform powered by Jupyter
+- Introduce the concept of Jupyter powered “executable documentation” platform, particularly for DevOps and Incident Response,

 Amit is a software developer & the founder of ReviewNB, a code review tool for Jupyter Notebooks.

 He's a Carnegie Mellon graduate, previously worked at Amazon Music team in Seattle & helped build location stack at HyperTrack.

 Amit is a strong proponent of automated testing & code reviews as they help us quickly build reliable software & learn from each other.
 He's deeply interested in the human side of software engineering- development processes, collaboration tools, and such.

 Vinay is currently the Founder and CEO of Abhyasu.com, an ed-tech initiative to teach Python and AI to 10-14 year old kids.
 Previously, he architected ML Platform at Lyft, co-founded a startup that was acquired by Lyft, built AWS Elasticsearch and CloudSearch services, and built Amazon.com's product search engine.